ParanoidUser/codewars-handbook/kata/6-kyu/bad-hashing/README.md

 * Convert every character to its ascii code
 * Lexicographically sort the list by its value  descending (don't worry about stability)
-* Add the index of the value to the ascii code. e.g the first value, 0 is added, second value 1, and so on
+* Add the index of the value to the ascii code. e.g. the first value, 0 is added, second value 1, and so on
 * Take modulo 16 of each value
 * Change each value into a hexadecimal value 0-F
 * Return the string in uppercase